Vitrimers: Background and significance

 Thermoplastics are easy to process, but corrode easily by chemicals and mechanical stress, while the opposite is true of thermosets.
 These differences arise from how the polymer chains are held together.

 Historically, thermoset polymer systems that were processable by virtue of topology changes within the covalent networks as mediated by bond exchange reactions were also developed by James Economy's group at UIUC in the 1990s including consolidation of thermoset composite laminae.
 As well, the Economy group conducted studies employing secondary ion mass spectrometry (SIMS) on deuterated and undeuterated fully cured vitrimer layers to discriminate the length scales (<50 nm) for physical interdiffusion between vitrimers constituent atoms – providing evidence towards eliminating physical interdiffusion of the polymer chains as the governing mechanism for bonding between vitrimer layers.

 Thermoplastics are made of covalent bond molecule chains, which are held together by weak interactions (e.g., van der Waals forces).
 The weak intermolecular interactions lead to easy processing by melting (or in some cases also from solution), but also make the polymer susceptible to solvent degradation and to creep under constant load.
-Thermoplastics can be deformed reversibly above their glass-transition temperature or their crystalline melting point and be processed by extrusion, injection molding, and welding.
+Thermoplastics can be deformed irreversibly above their glass-transition temperature or their crystalline melting point and be processed by extrusion, injection molding, and welding.

 Thermosets, on the other hand, are made of molecular chains which are interconnected by covalent bonds to form a stable network.
 Thus, they have outstanding mechanical properties and thermal and chemical resistance.
 They are an indispensable part of structural components in automotive and aircraft industries.
 Due to their irreversible linking by covalent bonds, molding is not possible once the polymerization is completed.
 Therefore, they must be polymerized in the desired shape, which is time-consuming, restricts the shape and is responsible for their high price.